-- In a web browser, navigate to the Veeam Backup for Microsoft Azure.
+- In a web browser, navigate to the Veeam Backup for Microsoft Azure web address.

-The URL consists of a public IPv4 address or DNS hostname of the Azure VM where Veeam Backup for Microsoft Azure is installed.
+The address consists of a public IPv4 address or DNS hostname of the backup appliance.
 Note that the website is available over HTTPS only.

 Internet Explorer is not supported.
-To access Veeam Backup for Microsoft Azure, use Microsoft Edge (version 40 or later), Mozilla Firefox (version 56 or later) or Google Chrome (version 62 or later).
+To access Veeam Backup for Microsoft Azure, use Microsoft Edge (latest version), Mozilla Firefox (latest version) or Google Chrome (latest version).

 - In the Username and Password fields, specify credentials of the Administrator account that was created during product installation.
 In future, you can add other users to grant access to Veeam Backup for Microsoft Azure.
-For more information, see Adding Backup Administrator Accounts.
+For more information, see Adding User Accounts.

 To increase the security of the Administrator account, it is recommended that you enable multi-factor authentication (MFA) for the account after you first log in to Veeam Backup for Microsoft Azure.
 To learn how to enable MFA, see Enabling Multi-Factor Authentication.

-- Generate a new certificate for Veeam Backup for Microsoft Azure, as described in Replacing Web Certificate.
+- [Optional] Generate a new certificate for Veeam Backup for Microsoft Azure as described in section Replacing Security Certificates.

 Consider that after you complete the initial configuration, Veeam Backup for Microsoft Azure will automatically check if any Veeam and Ubuntu updates are available and install these updates on the backup appliance.